WiseLibs/wise-workers/README.md

 ### Callback function example

 You an pass callback functions to the worker, but they must be in the top-level arguments (they can't be nested within some other object).
-Callback functions can also be `async`.
+Callback functions can also be `async` functions.

 ```js
 const ThreadPool = require('wise-workers');